-Bank has given priority to managing and mitigating any underlying economic, environmental and social risks arising (when developing business plans or new products/services), as well as to complying with all relevant legislation and regulations.
-Furthermore, Bank develops and improves mechanisms in order to identify, measure and communicate impact, across the full spectrum of its activities.
+Bank has given priority to managing and mitigating any underlying economic, environmental and social risks arising as an integral part of developing products and services, while complying with the applicable regulatory framework.

+Furthermore, aiming to balance Purpose and Impact, Bank develops and improves mechanisms in order to identify, measure and communicate impacts, direct and indirect, across the full spectrum of its activities.